-If the family requests copies of documents relevant to the hearing, the PHA will make the copies for the family and assess a reasonable fee.
 In no case will the family or their representative, including legal counsel, be allowed to remove the original file from the PHA's office.
 In addition to other rights contained in this chapter, the PHA has a right to:

-- Present evidence and any information pertinent to the issue of the hearing; - Be notified if the family intends to be represented by legal counsel, advocate, or other party; - Examine and copy any documents to be used by the family prior to the hearing; - Have its attorney present; and - Have staff persons and other witnesses familiar with the case present.
+- Present evidence and any information pertinent to the issue of the hearing; - Have its attorney present; and - Have staff persons and other witnesses familiar with the case present.